BOYS AND GIRLS

 b.
 All teams must have scoring devices, center straps and a minimum of four (4) courts.

 c.
-In League matches, the home team must supply seven (7) new cans of balls.
+In League matches, each team must supply at least two brand-new tennis balls per match.
 Each singles player or doubles team must bring a new can of balls to the qualifier and main draw, winner of match gets new can, lower gets used one.
 In team tourneys, each team must bring seven (7) new cans of balls.

 d.
 A Home Team representative must read the NFHS/RIIL Rule Card (White Card) before the start of the team match.

 C. LATENESS IN REGULAR MATCHES, INDIVIDUAL TOURNAMENTS AND PLAYOFFS

 Per RIIL Rules and Regulations, all RIIL League scheduled matches are to be played – no forfeits are allowed (see Article 6, Section 10).

 The coach and player(s) are responsible for knowing the site and times of tournament matches.